You want smart political talk without the meltdowns?

 We'll get to that.

-This is on Forbes.com, the NFL is losing millions and millions of viewers on television.
+The NFL is losing millions and millions of viewers on television.

-Jason, did you see this weekend the Jets, Dolphins game?
+Jason, did you see this weekend the Jets Dolphins game?

 I mean, the Dolphins have a pretty good record.

-The stadium for that game, the stadium would usually be packed.
+Yeah, the stadium, for that game, the stadium would usually be packed.

 And it was like half empty.

-Jacksonville, half empty, Cleveland, half empty.
+Jacksonville, half empty.

 Well, Cleveland.